TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Bucket.md

 <br />

-Cool, we have access to the bucket and we can list their content.
+Cool, we have `access` to the bucket and we can `list` it contents.

-What if we try to upload something?
+What if we try to `upload` something?

 <br />